Skip to content

 14. New perspectives on literary traditions II

-15. Final test and feedback on essays and on the course
+15. Final in-class quiz and feedback on essays and on the course

-Final test and feedback on essays and on the course
+Final in-class quiz (texts from weeks 10–13) and feedback on essays and on the course

 Back to top